sjmikler/TORCS-track-generation/README.md

 1. Download the "all-in-one" source package from [the TORCS website](http://torcs.sourceforge.net/index.php?name=Sections&op=viewarticle&artid=3)
 2. Copy the contents of the `torcs` directory into the extracted source code
 3. Follow the installation instructions

+# Running the evolution

+Before running the evolution:
+1. Set up `flags.py`
+2. Prepare a JSON config file containing parameters for the evolution.
+Example files are provided in the `configs` directory.

+Then you can run the script `evolution.py`.
+You can call `python evolution.py --help` for the list of available options.